opencv/opencv/modules/ml/doc/decision_trees.rst

 ----------------
 .. c:function:: CvDTreeNode* CvDTree::predict(  const CvMat* _sample,  const CvMat* _missing_data_mask=0,                                 bool raw_mode=false ) const

-    Returns the leaf node of the decision tree corresponding to the input vector.
+    Returns the leaf node of a decision tree corresponding to the input vector.

-The method takes the feature vector and the optional missing measurement mask on input, traverses the decision tree and returns the reached leaf node on output.
+The method takes the feature vector and an optional missing measurement mask as input, traverses the decision tree, and returns the reached leaf node as output.
 The prediction result, either the class label or the estimated function value, may be retrieved as the ``value`` field of the
 :ref:`CvDTreeNode` structure, for example: dtree- :math:`>` predict(sample,mask)-
 :math:`>` value.